Phyllida Barlow

 Bluff

-This new commission at Studio Voltaire includes a series of works that directly respond to the gallery’s unique architecture.
-Dominating the space are two long structures that stretch from one end of the space to the other, mirroring the beamed ceiling.
-These barrier-like forms reference different structures we might encounter in everyday life, those that control or navigate us, along with other surrounding structures such as ramps, walls, barricades and sea groynes.
-Beside these interventions is a wall piece that has the quality of an enclosed balcony shrouded in blue tarpaulin; it is an object in a state of flux, it could be finished or still in the process.
-Another three smaller works based on security cameras hang from the beams, acting as observers of the strange environment.
+This new commission at Studio Voltaire included a series of works that directly responded to the gallery’s unique architecture.
+Dominating the space were two long structures that stretched from one end of the space to the other, mirroring the beamed ceiling.
+These barrier-like forms referenced different structures one might encounter in everyday life, such as those that control or navigate us, along with other surrounding structures, including ramps, walls, barricades and sea groynes.

 In partnership with Kunstverein Nürnberg.
-Supported by The Henry Moore Foundation and Valeria & Gregorio Napoleone.
+Supported by the Henry Moore Foundation and Valeria & Gregorio Napoleone.

 2. Phyllida Barlow, Bluff, 2010.
 Installation View, Studio Voltaire, London.
 Courtesy of the artist and Studio Voltaire, London.
 Credit Andy Keate.